 To create a wastewater-monitoring program, the overall study design, including an understanding of the level of viral load and its implication on the overall case-positivity rate in the population, must be completed.
 That step is complicated by the dilution of viral RNA in sewage sludge, which means a quantitative test, as well as consistency in sample collection and preparation, would be necessary.
 Natural or other events (for example, rainwater, commuting, and tourism) that may affect the concentration of viral load in sludge in a specific location will also need to be considered when designing the program.
 Further challenges include the catchment area and the level of specificity (for example, at the county, zip-code, or block level), which should be measured.14

 Other concerns for wastewater monitoring include privacy and the potential stigmatization of any population segments, with some believing that monitoring should capture populations of more than 10,000 to maintain enough anonymity.15 Septic systems may also add additional challenges because of nuanced specimen-collection needs.
 Those considerations and perhaps other barriers have resulted in a relatively slow uptake of wastewater monitoring in the United States.

 In addition to molecular testing, other testing types to consider for a comprehensive COVID-19-monitoring system include the following:

 - antigen and CRISPR testing

-- high-touch-surface sampling (studies have indicated that it can detect viral RNA on commonly used surfaces and objects
+- high-touch-surface sampling (studies have indicated that it can detect viral RNA on commonly used surfaces and objects16)

-- genomic sequencing, which can help in understanding the lineage of COVID-19 infection and transmission
+- genomic sequencing, which can help in understanding the lineage of COVID-19 infection and transmission17

 Targeted testing approaches can also help with monitoring mechanisms.
 For example, conducting COVID-19 testing for all customers entering a large public or private business may help detect potential spread and hot spots.
 Coupled with test pooling, that could be an efficacious way to conduct targeted monitoring.